 First-time buyer Stamp Duty

-Currently, first-time buyers in England and Northern Ireland are not required to pay any stamp duty up to the value of £425,000.
-This threshold will revert to £300,000 (pre-Covid level) on 1st April 2025.
+Currently, first-time buyers in England and Northern Ireland are not required to pay any stamp duty up to the value of £300,000.
+You will then be charged 5% stamp duty on any portion of the property price between £300,000 and £500,000.

-First-time buyers’ relief is only available on properties costing up to £625,000.
-If the property you are buying costs more than £625,000, you will pay the normal rate of Stamp Duty.
-You will not be eligible for first-time buyers’ relief.
-From 1st April 2025 this will revert back to pre-Covid levels.
-This means you will only be eligible for first-time buyers’ relief on properties costing up to £500,000.
+First-time buyers’ relief is only available on properties costing up to £500,000.
+If the property you are buying costs more than £500,000, you will pay the normal rate of Stamp Duty and will not be eligible for first-time buyers’ relief.

 First-time buyers in Scotland are not required to pay any Land and Buildings Transaction Tax (LBTT) on the first £175,000.